kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 And not, at the same time.
 Putting technology at the center of all of our problems is ignorant and distracting.
 Instead, we should be paying attention to people around us.
 Not paying people in Pakistan to increase our following.
 What kind of followers do you need?

 We don't have all the pieces of the puzzle.
 But these pieces I put together.
 Maybe it was in a forced way, and probably I've misplaced some of the parts.
 But how much I like talking in metaphores, I want to tell you, thanks for reading.
 I hope you can use this.

+And diegetic!

+Diegesis (/ˌdaɪəˈdʒiːsɪs/; from the Greek διήγησις from διηγεῖσθαι, "to narrate") is a style of fiction storytelling that presents an interior view of a world in which:

+details about the world itself and the experiences of its characters are revealed explicitly through narrative the story is told or recounted, as opposed to shown or enacted.[1]
+In diegesis the narrator tells the story.
+The narrator presents the actions (and sometimes thoughts) of the characters to the readers or audience.

+Design should be hypocritical and apologetic in its stance towards technology.
+Meaning it should explain technology but approach it ambiguously, knowing that it is not knowing.
+Design should function.
+And its function is to debunk myths about so-called certainties.
+The machine, the network, the smart watches, they are not right, they are not wrong.
+The value judgement lies more and more with the user, which design still serves.
+But, design also serves itself and in this respect it could mirror more the technological dilemmas and problems of the infrastructure.
+In order to ‘fit’ better with the underlying personal, technological, glocal motives, let design mimic the Simian Army.
+Knock yourself out, be wrong, and recuperate.
+What it shouldn't do is to leave filter bubbles unpopped, to let fake news articles reign.
+The person is just one.
+The network is many.

 _If design lives on, this is how it should work to deal with corporate powers, third, fourth, fifth parties’ interests and, last but not least, the self._